-FiRN is a nonprofit, and was granted 501c3 status in 2020.
-FiRN is a co-lead on the Evening Grosbeak Road to Recovery Project, and we have funded almost $13,000 to go towards research, conservation and education for finch projects in the last couple years.
-FiRN is committed to researching and protecting these birds like the Evening Grosbeak, Purple Finch, Crossbills, Rosy-finches, and Hawaii’s finches the honeycreepers.
-If you have been enjoying all the blogs and identifying of Evening Grosbeak and Red Crossbill call types (20,000+ recordings listened to and identified), redpoll subspecies and green morph Pine Siskins FiRN has helped with over the years, please think about supporting our efforts and making a small donation at the donate link below.
-The Evening Grosbeak Project is in need of on-going funding to help this threatened species.
+If you have been enjoying all the finch forecasts, blogs and identifying of Evening Grosbeak and Red Crossbill call types (20,000+ recordings listened to and identified), redpoll subspecies and green morph Pine Siskins FiRN has helped with over the years, please think about supporting our efforts and making a small donation at the donate link below.
+The Evening Grosbeak Project is in need of continued funding to help keep it going.

-Summary of first four years:
+Summary of first 4 years:

 To keep you up to date on the latest research, news and blogs I’m inviting you to sign up for our email list : https://finchnetwork.org/subscribe.